Create your own plugins

 - Monorepo structure — All plugins are organized under the

-directory. - CI/CD ready — GitHub Actions are configured to build and publish packages automatically.
+packages/directory. - CI/CD ready — GitHub Actions are configured to build and publish packages automatically.

 - Code quality tools — Includes pre-configured ESLint, Prettier, and Commitlint to ensure consistency across the codebase.